mmjmike/repseq/docs/usage_stats.md

 ```py
 convergence = stats.calc_convergence(clonosets, cl_filter=top_filter)
 ```

 |    | sample_id          | chain   |   convergence |
 |---:|:-------------------|:--------|--------------:|
 |  0 | sample1_nCD4_1_TRB | TRB     |       1.01114 |
 |  1 | sample2_nCD4_1_TRB | TRB     |       1.03426 |
 |  2 | sample3_nCD4_1_TRB | TRB     |       1.02362 |

-<br>Also, segment usage can be calculated for V/J/C-segments.
-All possible options are ["v", "j", "c", "vj", "vlen", "vjlen"]. "vlen" and "vjlen" options only take the length of a j- or c-segments into account, respectively.
+<br>Segment usage (combined frequency of segments) can be calculated for V/J/C-segments.
+All possible options are ["v", "j", "c", "vj", "vlen", "vjlen"]. `vj` - usage of combinations of `v` and `j` segments. `vlen` and `vjlen` options also take the length of amimo acid CDR3 length into account and calculate usage for particular combination.

+The result can be outputted in `long` or `wide` format:

+- `long` - four columns: `sample_id`, `chain`, `<segment_type>`, `usage`
+- `wide` - num of rows equals to the number of input clonosets, and all segments are the columns and usage is in each cell.https://www.sciencedirect.com/science/article/pii/S0958166920301051

 ```py
 v_usage = stats.calc_segment_usage(clonosets, segment="v", cl_filter=func_filter, table="long")